-- (a) For at least 50% of the targeted ownership requirement: - shares directly owned by the NEO or owned jointly with an immediate family member residing in the same household; - shares indirectly owned by the NEO, through a holding company in which the Designated Executive directly or indirectly owns shares; and - shares held in trust for the benefit of the NEO or jointly with an immediate family member of the NEO. - (b) For the remainder of the targeted ownership requirement, if necessary: - 100% of unvested Share Units pursuant to any such future plans.
+- (a) For at least 50% of the targeted ownership requirement: - shares directly owned by the NEO or owned jointly with an immediate family member residing in the same household: - shares indirectly owned by the NEO, through a holding company in which the Designated Executive directly or indirectly owns shares; and - shares held in trust for the benefit of the NEO or jointly with an immediate family member of the NEO. - (b) For the remainder of the targeted ownership requirement, if necessary: - 100% of unvested PCRSUs; and - 100% of unvested RSUs pursuant to any such future plan.